What kinds of research can I do?

 Reports of business internships have to include a management summary, laymen’s summary, introduction, company analysis, market analysis, research conducted, results, discussion, conclusions and recommendations, references and a personal experience report.

 A laymen’s summary is a summary specifically aimed at informing laymen about the content of the project.
 The target audience is able to understand Biology at High School level.

 Upon completion of the report, a PDF file has to be sent to the administration office.

 The final presentation is an important part of every research project.
 It is given at the research group where you have performed your research.
 If the research project is performed externally, the final presentation has to be given both at the host institute and at the department of the examiner.
 Alternatively, the examiner can be present during the final presentation in the host institute.

-The time allocated to the minor and major research project and the Business Internship includes the time spent on the written report and final presentation.
+The time allocated to the Major Research Project, the Profile projects and the Business Internship includes the time spent on the written report and final presentation.

 After finishing his/her research project the student is capable of: